10 Obscure Snakes From Thailand

 Image owner: Thai National Parks – CC BY-SA 4.0

 Only 7 living members of this species have ever been discovered.
-The Hua Hin kukri snake (Oligodon huahin) was discovered in 2016, going unnoticed for thousands of years of human civilisation.
-The 7 living snakes were found in a 1000 square metre area.
+The Hua Hin kukri snake (Oligodon huahin) was discovered in 2016, somehow going unnoticed over thousands of years of human civilisation.
+The 7 living snakes were found in a 1000 square metre area of Thailand.

-The Hua hin kukri snake has an amber colour, but sometimes more like dried leaves, which is convenient given that it often lives in dried leaves.
-Hua hin kukri snakes also live in bamboo forests, and coexist with several far more common species, such as monocled cobras and green catsnakes.
+The Hua Hin kukri snake has an amber colour, but sometimes looks more like dried leaves, which is convenient given that it often lives in dried leaves.
+Hua Hin kukri snakes also live in bamboo forests, and coexist with several far more common species, such as monocled cobras and green catsnakes.
 The most common kukri snake in Thailand is the small-banded kukri snake (Oligodon fasciolatus), which inhabits virtually the whole country and is abundant in Bangkok itself.
-This is a sandy colour with noticeable brown bands, while the new version was darker.
+This is a sandy colour with noticeable brown bands, while the new species was significantly darker.

 3 Indochinese long-nosed whip snake